MCCitiesNetwork/Elections/README.md

 4) Submit the ballot.
 You can’t vote more than once per election; duplicates are blocked.

 ## Exports
+Simple choices depending on your need:
-- Standard: `/elections export <id>` — posts JSON snapshot to paste.gg (no voter names) and returns the view URL.
+- Online only: `/elections export <id>` — posts JSON to paste.gg (no voter names) and returns the view URL.
-- Admin: `/elections export admin <id>` — includes voter names; restricted to managers/admins.
+- Local file only: `/elections export local <id>` — writes a JSON file to the server’s local queue (no upload).
+- Both: `/elections export both <id>` — publishes online and also saves a local copy.
+- Admin (includes voter names):
+  - Online only: `/elections export admin <id>`
+  - Local only: `/elections export admin local <id>`
+  - Both: `/elections export admin both <id>`
-- Delete: `/elections export delete <pasteId> confirm` — removes an existing paste when your API key allows it.
+- Delete a published paste: `/elections export delete <pasteId> confirm`
+- Send queued files now: `/elections export dispatch`

+Where local files live (server filesystem):
+- `plugins/Elections/exports/queue` — pending files (named `election-<id>-<epoch>.json`).
+- `plugins/Elections/exports/sent` — archived after successful publish (filename includes the remote paste id and a timestamp).
+- `plugins/Elections/exports/failed` — files that could not be processed due to errors.

+How “dispatch” works:
+- It tries to publish every JSON in the queue.
+- If an election was already exported, the file is removed and counted as “skipped”.
+- Successes are moved to `sent/` with the paste id; failures stay in the queue or move to `failed/` when invalid.
+- When online publishing fails during a normal export, the plugin automatically saves a local copy and tells you: “Remote publish failed, saved to local queue …”.

 Notes:
 - Set `pastegg.apiKey` in config to enable authorized deletions; otherwise delete will likely fail.
-- Successful exports are recorded in the election’s status log.
+- Successful remote exports are recorded in the election’s status log.

 ## Health
 - `/elections health` shows: